RockJatin777/Weather-app/README.md

 6. onUserInput fuction is used to store user input by using setState method

 7. onSearch fuction is used when user click to search icon
-   > if user doesn't fill city name or zip code, be provide alert for feedback to enter the city name or zip code
+   a. if user doesn't fill city name or zip code, be provide alert for feedback to enter the city name or zip code
-   > if user fills invalid city name or zip code, be provide alert for feedback to enter the valid city name or zip code
+   b. if user fills invalid city name or zip code, be provide alert for feedback to enter the valid city name or zip code
-   > moreover store weather data in weatherData by using setState method using open weathermap api we fetch data
+   c. moreover store weather data in weatherData by using setState method using open weathermap api we fetch data

 8. componentDidMount is used to initial render curent city  weather details by using onSearch function